pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

 By creating variables for the height and width of the screen, we can set the screen size, and also do a quick calculation to find the screen center.
+In this example we use constant variables for the screen width and height.
+Then use some math to calculate the center of the screen.

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 3-4, 12-15
+    :emphasize-lines: 3-4, 12-18
+    :caption: Calculating the center of the screen

     import arcade